 - Christleton Primary School does have a complaints procedure in place.
 Details of this can be obtained from Mr Mitchell, the headteacher, or from the school website

 If you are considering sending your child to Christleton Primary School, you can ring the school on 01244 981 189 to make an appointment with the Headteacher, Mr Mitchell to arrange a visit to the school.
 During the visit you will be given a tour of the school.
-At that point you will be given opportunities to discuss your child’s specific needs and ask any questions relating to your child’s education with the SENCO (Mrs Harding).
+At that point you will be given opportunities to discuss your child’s specific needs and ask any questions relating to your child’s education with the SENCO (Miss Shepherd).

 To see what support is offered by CWAC for children with special needs and disabilities in the local area visit the Live Well website